Scroll Top

 Objective: Improve management effectiveness of the Gladden Spit and Silk Cayes Marine Reserve (GSSCMR) by the end of 2026, contributing to the eco-regional success of Coastal Marine Protected Areas (CMPAs) of the Mesoamerican Reef System (MAR).

-Drone footage of South Silk cayes, Gladden Spit & Silk Cayes Marine Reserve
+Drone footage of South Silk Cayes, Gladden Spit & Silk Cayes Marine Reserve

 Photo: Untame Belize Tours